Leader: Matthew Scrivener

 Principal Associate Conductor: Rimma Sushanskaya

-NSO has toured to Spain with Katherine Jenkins and Alfie Boe and was proud to play at the ceremony marking the handover to the nation of the new DNRC Rehabilitation Centre in Loughborough in the presence of Prince William and the Prime Minister.
-In March 2019, NSO performed at the King Abdulaziz Center for World Culture (Ithra) in the Kingdom of Saudi Arabia.
-In the Autumn of 2019 NSO appeared in a nationwide UK tour with Tasmin Little and Philip Dukes as soloists, conducted by Rimma Sushanskaya.
-Visits to New York and corporate concerts for Viking Cruises at London’s Cadogan Hall were highlights of the season, as well as working on new television productions for both HBO and Netflix.
-Performances of Beethoven symphonies and the Emperor Piano Concerto have been released on Chasing the Dragon records in 2019.
+The orchestra has toured to Spain with Katherine Jenkins and Alfie Boe and was proud to play at the ceremony marking the handover to the nation of the new DNRC Rehabilitation Centre in Loughborough in the presence of King Charles III and the Prime Minister.
+In March 2019, the NSO performed at the King Abdulaziz Center for World Culture (Ithra) in the Kingdom of Saudi Arabia.
+Later, in the autumn of that year, the orchestra undertook a nationwide UK tour with Tasmin Little and Philip Dukes as soloists, conducted by Rimma Sushanskaya.
+Performances of Beethoven symphonies and the Emperor Piano Concerto were also released on Chasing the Dragon records in 2019.

-The National Symphony Orchestra was founded in the 1940’s and immediately became a significant recording orchestra.
-From the 1980’s the reputation and standing of the orchestra surged forwards, successfully performing and recording for audiences in a dynamic range of genres: Classical, Film and TV scores, West End and Broadways Musicals, accompanying celebrated international singers, all of which it continues to do to this day.
+Shortly after its formation in the 1940s, the National Symphony Orchestra immediately became a significant recording orchestra.
+From the 1980s, the reputation and standing of the orchestra surged forwards, successfully performing and recording for audiences in a wide range of genres: Classical, Film and TV scores, West End and Broadway Musicals, and accompanying celebrated international singers, all of which it continues to do to this day.

-Though based in London, the NSO performs throughout the United Kingdom, drawing its fine players from all round the country.
+Though based in London, the orchestra performs throughout the United Kingdom, drawing its fine players from all round the country.
 The NSO prides itself on the huge audiences that regularly support its concerts.
-The orchestra has performed Opera Evenings with artistes such as Dame Kiri Ta Kanawa and Lesley Garrett
+The orchestra has performed Opera Galas with artists such as Dame Kiri Ta Kanawa and Lesley Garrett.

-Viennese Nights, Tchaikovsky Galas and programmes of popular classics have been performed to capacity houses at prestigious venues including The Royal Festival Hall, Barbican, Royal Albert Hall and Symphony Hall, Birmingham to name but a few.
+Viennese Nights, Tchaikovsky Galas and programmes of popular classics have been performed to capacity houses at prestigious venues including The Royal Festival Hall, Barbican Centre, Royal Albert Hall and Symphony Hall, Birmingham, to name but a few.
+In addition, the NSO played seasons with the New York City Ballet when they visited the London Coliseum, performing under conductors Charles Barker and Jack Everly; the orchestra also toured extensively for The Moscow City Ballet for many years during their visits to the UK.

-The NSO has recorded more than 40 complete major classic musicals.
-This significant legacy means that the NSO is one of the most recorded orchestras at EMI Abbey Road Studies.
-These musicals, marketed mainly in the USA, often sold more than 1.5 million discs, including recordings of Phantom of the Opera and West Side Story.
-The Leonard Bernstein Estate remarked: ”There is no finer recording of West Side Story than that which was laid down by the NSO”.
-The orchestra have also performed a number of spectacular televised and recorded concerts under the direction of distinguished composer conductors from the worlds of TV and Film, such as Barrington Pheloung, the Oscar-winning composer Anne Dudley, Ron Goodwin and Debbie Wiseman – currently Classic fm’s Composer-in-Residence.
+To date, the NSO has recorded more than 40 complete major classic musicals.
+This significant legacy means that the NSO is one of the most frequently recorded orchestras at EMI Abbey Road Studios.
+These musicals, marketed mainly in the USA, often sold more than 1.5 million discs each, including recordings of Phantom of the Opera and West Side Story – The Leonard Bernstein Estate remarked: “There is no finer recording of West Side Story than that which was laid down by the NSO”.
+The orchestra has also performed a number of spectacular televised and recorded concerts under the direction of distinguished composer/conductors from the worlds of TV and Film, such as Barrington Pheloung, the Oscar-winning composer Anne Dudley, Ron Goodwin and Debbie Wiseman – currently Classic FM’s composer-in-Residence.